ViswasS/GDP_Group_02/README.md

 Version Control: All backups are time-stamped and can be rolled back to recover.

 Recovery Policy: Supports point-in-time recovery for important tables such as TRIAGE_CASE, USER

+## Doctor Review and Decision

+Related Tables: DOCTOR_REVIEW, TRIAGE_CASE, AUDIT_LOG

+Description: Doctors can check or override AI results and add comments.

+All review operations are traced for auditing purposes.